Short Annapurna Base Camp Trek in Nepal 8 Days

 Dovan to Deurali

 The trail gradually ascends deeper into the protected conservation area.
-Passing through Himalayan Hotel and Hinku Cave, the valley narrows and the vegetation becomes sparse.
+Passing through the Himalayan Hotel and Hinku Cave, the valley narrows, and the vegetation becomes sparse.
 Snow-capped peaks begin to dominate the skyline.
 Deurali sits above the tree line, offering dramatic views of towering cliffs and glacial landscapes.

 Max Altitude: 3,230m (10,597ft)